razzium/react_native_service_provider_oauth2/README.md

-# React Native : Service Provider OAuth2
+# React Native : Service Provider OAuth2 with Axios

-This library permits to set OAuth2 API config at app entry point (& signin) and apply an user transparent worfklow (if accessToken call fails > access_token by refresh_token (if fails > access_token by credentials).
+This library permits to set OAuth2 API config at app entry point (signin) and apply an user transparent worfklow (if accessToken call fails > access_token by refresh_token (if fails > access_token by credentials).

 ## Features
 * Signin : save credentials (by passed method) then set OAuth2 workflow -> all POST and GET request will pass Bearer with access_token on calling url (if exists, if not -> fire transparent user workflow)
 * Transparent user workflow : if API authenticated method fails with 401, automatically calls GET access_token url by refresh_token (if exists)
 * * If fail : automatically call GET access_token url by credentials (if exists)
-* * * If fail : call callback methods (generally developers set -> add message + redirect Signin screen)
+* * * If fail : call callback methods (by example : display message + redirect Signin screen)
 * * * If success : fire orignal request
 * * If success : fire orignal request